SonoShadowMS/SonoShadowMS/README.md

 <br/>
 I'm a Developer & Pluginner located in Italy,

-at the moment i work for StaryMC, KSCraft.
+at the moment i work for StaryMC, QYMA and Next Solutions.

 And i would like to know people that love's what i do.
 ‎